 Clay’s work — and I worked very closely with Clay for six years — points out the strategic vulnerabilities of companies.
 But he does not go in-depth in his writings about how you accomplish that, how you achieve that radical step in cost position to enable disruption.
 This was a gap in the literature that we really want to target with this work that we’ve done.

-“One of the key mechanisms of disruptive innovation is when the market is being delivered over-complex, over-expensive solutions.” – Steven Wunker
+“One of the key mechanisms of disruptive innovation is when the market is being delivered over-complex, over-expensive solutions.” – Stephen Wunker

 Singh: Very interesting.
 If you look at another domain that really sort of meets your standard of industries that are vulnerable to disruption, you can think about some other domains in healthcare.
 The question is, with the incentives being so strong to cut cost, there may be some good examples of frugal innovation in healthcare beyond medical devices.
 Do you see a significant wave of change in healthcare services that might pick up on costovation?